Claire Wright (politician): Career

-In Diary of an MP's Wife (2020), the memoirs of Sasha Swire, Wright is frequently referred to by the name "Claire Wrong".
+In Diary of an MP's Wife (2020), the memoirs of Sasha Swire, Wright is frequently referred to by the nickname "Claire Wrong".

 After the resignation of Neil Parish, MP for Tiverton and Honiton, in May 2022, there were some suggestions that Wright would stand in the subsequent by-election.
 However, she clarified on a statement on Twitter that she would not put her name forward, instead endorsing the Liberal Democrats.
+Although Tiverton and Honiton had also been a safe seat for the Tories before, Liberal Democrat candidate Richard Foord overturned Parish's 2019 majority of more than 24,000 votes and was elected.

+For the 2024 general election in the newly created constituencies of Exmouth and Exeter East and Honiton and Sidmouth, Wright has endorsed the campaigns of the prospective Liberal Democrat candidates, and declined to stand in either constituency.
+Following the General Election in 2024 where she backed Liberal Democrat Richard Foord, she started working in his Parliamentary office on communications.

 Personal life

 Wright lives in Ottery St Mary in East Devon.